TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 ***Policy Proximal Optimisation (PPO)***

-For training the agent we opt to use PPO.
+For training our agents we opt to use PPO.
 This is a simple state-of-the-art policy gradient method that is widely used, and easy to implement.
 The objective function is:

 $$
 L^{\text{CLIP}}(\theta) = \mathbb{E}_t \left[ \min \left( r_t(\theta) \hat{A}_t, \text{clip}(r_t(\theta), 1 - \epsilon, 1 + \epsilon) \hat{A}_t \right) \right]